 In some people, abnormal heartbeats can raise the risk of cardiac arrest or sudden death.
 An implanted ICD can help prevent this.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will talk about problems that could happen, such as:

 After the ICD is in place, it will need to be tested.
 General anesthesia will be used for this step.
+You will be asleep.

 The area where the ICD is to be implanted will be cleaned.
-A small cut will be made below the collarbone on the left or right side.
+A small incision will be made below the collarbone.

 A wire, called a lead, will be threaded through a vein in the upper chest to the heart.
 X-rays will be used to watch the lead move through the vein to the heart.
 The signals between the heart and the ICD will be carried on this lead.

-A pocket is made where the skin was cut.
+A pocket is made in the incision area.
 The ICD will be implanted into the pocket.

-When the ICD is in place, the sedation will be increased.
-The ICD will be tested to make sure that it shocks the heart properly.
-Every precaution will be taken to ensure that this is a safe process.
-The cut will be stitched when the ICD is working properly and in the right place, the incision will be stitched up.
+Once in place, the ICD will be tested.
+This is to make sure it shocks the heart properly.
+Precautions will be taken to make sure this is a safe process.
+When the ICD is working properly and in the right place, the incision will be stitched up.
 A bandage will be placed over the site.

-About 1-3 hours
+About 1 to 3 hours

-The day after your implant, you will have an ECG and blood tests.
+The day after the implant, you will have an ECG and blood tests.
 The ICD function may be checked again.
 You may be sedated.

-Call emergency medical services for:
+Call for medical help right away for:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.